ZheKaii/Fedassignment2/README.md

 ### Acknowledgements

-- We received inspiration for this project from some youtube videos
+- We received inspiration for this project from some trivia mobile application

 ### Contribution